Skip to main content

 Recent Public Lectures:

-OLLI course, McKimmon Center at NC State, on “History of Evolution”, Fall 2022.
+OLLI courses, McKimmon Center at NC State, on histories of evolution, genetics, and animal behavior studies, from Fall 2022 to Fall, 2024.

 Frequent guest on Tom Kearney Show, WPTF Radio, discussing history of science, especially evolution, through 2012-2021.